ImAKappa/pftp/docs/1-Fortune-Telling/index.md

     You're **wasting your time** if you just copy and paste.

 Pythia sees all, knows all, but has a fairly limited list of possible responses.
+She's a bit picky and expects questions with "yes" or "no" answers.

 ```python title="fortune.py"
 --8<-- "1-Fortune-Telling/fortune/fortune_0.py"